adamsilver/mff/index.md

 Just because you got a boner, when the placeholder came out, doesn't mean you can stop using labels.
 This form uses them as additional bonus prompts, and it works perfectly in newer browsers and degrades perfectly in shitter browsers.
 You know, that's what the web is, dumbass.

+## It uses the right control for the job

+Coming soon.

 ## It fucking works

 Look at this shit.
 You can enter information and submit the fucker, that is if you're able to type, motherfucker.